Best POS System for Food Trucks

 Finally, the cost to accept credit card payments with TouchBistro will vary based on your provider.
 TouchBistro does not specify their rates on their website—they only state that they offer “transparent payment pricing with no hidden fees or long-term contracts.”

-Best Food Truck POS System for Essential Features and Customized Pricing
+Best Food Truck POS System for Essential Features and Payment Processing Options

 The next POS system for food trucks on our list, ShopKeep, is, in fact, similar to TouchBistro in many ways—with some notable differences.
 The ShopKeep software is generally run on an iPad, but they also offer a few Android options.
 Although ShopKeep may not include quite as many features as TouchBistro, it does provide everything you need to manage your food truck operations in a simple and easy way.

-On the whole, ShopKeep is a highly reviewed food truck POS system that could certainly serve your business—especially if you’re interested in customized pricing.
+On the whole, ShopKeep is a highly reviewed food truck POS system that could certainly serve your business—especially if you’re interested in choosing your own payment processing pricing structure.

 - Register Ordering: With your ShopKeep register, you can take customer orders quickly and easily; complete transactions accommodating for split payments, tips, rewards, and discounts; and print, text, or email receipts.